wickles/TimeClickersHelper/README.md

 Modifications are encouraged and contributions welcomed.

 ## Features
 - Clicker: Clicks a bunch so you don't have to.
-Only active when cursor is in the open area on the main attack screen.
+Only active when cursor is in the central open area on the main attack screen.
 Allows you to open settings, warp, weapon cubes, etc without worrying about stray clicks.
 - Buy mode: Automatically upgrades weapons and activates skills.
 - Idle mode: Sets a timer and automatically does a Time Warp at the end.
 Good for farming Cubes.